Staging and grading of bowel cancer

 Information from the TNM system can be used to give a number stage from 0 to 4.

-Stage 3 – The tumour is any size and has spread to lymph nodes nearby, but has not spread anywhere else in the body (Any T N1 M0 or Any T N2 M0).
+The tumour is any size and has spread to lymph nodes nearby but has not spread anywhere else in the body (Any T N1 M0 or Any T N2 M0).

-Stage 4 – The tumour is any size.
+The tumour is any size.
 It may have spread to nearby lymph nodes.
-The cancer has spread to other parts of the body such as the liver or lungs (Any T Any N M1).
+The cancer may have spread to distant parts of the tissue that covers the outside of the bowel and other organs (peritoneum).
+Or, it has spread to other parts of the body such as the liver or lungs (Any T Any N M1).

 The grade describes how the cancer cells look and behave compared to normal cells.
-Doctors will look at a sample of the cancer cells under a microscope to find the grade of your cancer.
+A doctor called a pathologist, who specialises in cells, looks at a sample of the cancer cells under a microscope to find the grade of your cancer.

 Checking the blood vessels and nerves